Intelligent Transportation Systems Using External Infrastructure: A Literature Survey: Results

 \subsection{Early Days}

-The origins of using external infrastructure in Intelligent Transportation Systems are in the 80s and 90s.
-Here, the projects Prometheus and Path were decisive in the beginning development of ITS.
-In 1988, the PROMETHEUS project aimed to increase significantly the safety in the future road traffic.
-Furthermore, the project focused on improvements in traffic efficient and comfort too.
-The subproject Pro-Road concentrated on communication between infrastructure and vehicles with the goal to optimize the road traffic.
-Relevant sensors (e.g. radar, laser scanner, ultrasonic and cameras) in the cars should provide information about the conditions in the environment.
-With this, the first ideas about hazard warning (e.g. traffic jam, accidents, ice) were created.
-It should be emphasized that the project not aimed to dominate the drivers' activity with autonomous driving \cite{Williams.1988,Franke.1989}.
+The first evidence of the use of external infrastructure in intelligent transportation systems is found in the 80s and 90s.
+Here, the projects PROMETHEUS and PATH were decisive in starting development of ITS.
+In 1988, the PROMETHEUS project was aimed at significantly increasing the safety of future road traffic, as well as improving traffic efficiency and comfort.
+The subproject Pro-Road concentrated on communication between infrastructure and vehicles with the aim of optimizing road traffic.
+The aim of relevant sensors (e.g. radar, laser scanner, ultrasonic, and cameras) in the cars of the period was to provide information about the conditions in the environment.
+The first ideas on hazard warnings (e.g. traffic jams, accidents, ice) arose.
+It should be noted that the aim of the project was not to dominate drivers' activities with autonomous driving \cite{Williams.1988,Franke.1989}.

-In contrast, for optimization of the traffic flow in the year 1986, the project PATH tried to influence the control of vehicles on highways.
-For this purpose, the highways should be equipped with sensors and control units.
-For instance, in the year 1992, the first platooning experiments of vehicles with support of Doppler radar systems were successfully performed.
-However, it was already recognized at that time that an implementation until at least the turn of the millennium will not be possible.
-The reasons are technical deficiencies and the political acceptance by the population \cite{Shladover.1993,Shladover.2007b}.
+In contrast, the PATH project was aimed at influencing the control of vehicles on highways for optimization of the traffic flow.
+For this purpose, the highways were equipped with sensors and control units.
+For instance, in the year 1992, the first vehicle platooning experiments with Doppler radar systems were successfully.
+However, it was recognized at the time that implementation turn of the millennium would not be possible.
+The reasons were technical deficiencies and a lack of political acceptance by the population \cite{Shladover.1993,Shladover.2007b}.